High-frequency intraday trading for battery storages: Conclusion

 Furthermore, our efficient implementation enables us to backtest the profitability of the rolling intrinsic policy over extended time periods, which requires a substantial number of intrinsic solves across the simulation period, making traditional MILP or LP methods impractical due to their comparatively slow solution time.
 This also makes it possible to train parametric extensions of the rolling intrinsic that correct some of its shortcomings, as we demonstrate by optimizing a penalty for trading illiquid products, which substantially increases trading profits.

+For practitioners, our results illustrate that resolving the limit order book at high frequencies is a highly relevant factor when designing and backtesting intraday trading algorithms.
+Our empirical analysis focuses exclusively on the 2021 German continuous intraday market, which operates within the European Single Intraday Coupling.
+While absolute profitability will naturally vary across different historical years, market regimes, and specific international regulatory environments, our findings clearly highlight the structural mechanics of continuous clearing.
+Within this specific market design, strategies equipped with the computational speed to process and react to tick-level data possess a distinct execution advantage over slower, lower-frequency benchmarks.

+We acknowledge specific limitations in our modeling approach, particularly the linear approximation of battery degradation and the discretization error inherent in the DP formulation relative to the exact MILP.
+Furthermore, while our use of full-depth order book data ensures high fidelity, the backtest remains a simulation.
+It inherently cannot capture endogenous market impact.
+Specifically, how other market participants might have dynamically adjusted their strategies in response to our orders.
+Lastly, a notable limitation of our current approach is the exclusive focus on the intraday market, which omits the co-optimization potential with other highly profitable platforms such as the day-ahead or frequency containment reserve markets.

 An important future extension of our work lies in more sophisticated parametrizations of the rolling intrinsic.
 Our naive method could easily be adapted to multiple additional parameters like trading delays, affecting various aspects of the RI's trading behavior, further utilizing the speed of our optimization method.
+Additionally, incorporating nuanced degradation costs, such as State of Health (SoH) and non-linear depth-of-discharge, would significantly enhance the realism and applicability for practitioners.
 Furthermore, future work could naturally extend the trading to a multi-market scenario, where additional decision variables expand the scope of optimization to multiple subsequent electricity markets, e.g. the reserve or day-ahead markets.

-Finally, extending our intrinsic optimization with dynamic price forecasts would greatly improve the RI's profitability, as the optimization would be able to anticipate future price changes.
-Fine-tuning forecasts to BESS applications would then be a logical utilization of the speed of our method.
+Finally, extending our intrinsic optimization with dynamic price forecasts, or more general value functions of future actions, would greatly improve the RI's profitability, as the optimization would be able to anticipate future price changes and capture the option value of waiting, rather than relying on strictly myopic execution.
+Fine-tuning non-myopic, forecast-driven, or stochastic models to operate at the high frequencies enabled by our DP approach is a logical and highly promising avenue for future research.